torvalds/linux/Documentation/networking/representors.rst

-If this all seems complicated, just remember the 'golden rule' of TC offload: the hardware should ensure the same final results as if the packets were processed through the slow path, traversed software TC (except ignoring any ``skip_hw`` rules and applying any ``skip_sw`` rules) and were transmitted or received through the representor netdevices.
+If this all seems complicated, just remember the 'golden rule' of TC offload: the hardware should ensure the same final results as if the packets were processed through the slow path, traversed software TC (except iganalring any ``skip_hw`` rules and applying any ``skip_sw`` rules) and were transmitted or received through the representor netdevices.